How to Tell if Someone Screen Records Your Snapchat Post or Story

 If you have the Snapchat app open on your iPhone, are looking at a snap or a story, and you take a screenshot by pushing the Home button and the Power button at the same time, Snapchat will register your screenshot and will then do two things: one, it will put a mention in your chat log or feed that you took the screenshot, and two, it will send an alert to the person you are in chat with to inform them of what happened.

-Practically any software developer can set themselves up to release new versions of Android for smartphones, and many have; on top of that, the phone manufacturers themselves are notorious for making their own semi-proprietary skins of Android to set their product offerings apart from the competition.
+Practically any software developer can set themselves up to release new app versions on Android, and many have; on top of that, the phone manufacturers themselves are notorious for making their own semi-proprietary apps that could easily hide from Snapchat detection.
+Of course, Snapchat works hard to keep up to date on the latest privacy breakers, but it is still next to impossible.

-The problem is the nature of the Android architecture itself; it is a very open platform yet it also provides individual applications with very good security, making it impossible for one app to “spy” on another without cooperation between developers.
+The problem with privacy on Snapchat is the nature of the Android architecture itself; it is a very open platform yet it also provides individual applications with very good security, making it impossible for one app to “spy” on another without cooperation between developers.

 On iPhones, there are techniques for using QuickTime on a desktop computer to capture the video display from a connected iPhone.
 On Windows machines, you can set up an Android emulator like BlueStacks or Nox and install Snapchat on the emulator, then use built-in Windows screenshots and screen recording programs to archive anything you want to capture.
 It’s even possible to set up another device and use its built-in camera to record what is being displayed on the screen of your phone, bypassing all of Snapchat’s security features completely.
 Or, if you want to get really old school, you can just take a picture of your phone screen with another camera.

 Snapchat, although it does not trumpet these facts to its userbase, has quietly stopped claiming that it can stop people from taking screenshots without notifying its users.
-The promise of a completely temporary photo- and video-sharing experience, while attractive at its inception, has proven to be technologically impossible to deliver.
+The promise of a completely temporary photo-sharing and video-sharing experience, while attractive at its inception, has proven to be technologically impossible to deliver in today’s world.

-With all this in mind, what can you do to protect your privacy in Snapchat?
+With all the the technological advances today and limited control by the user, what can you do to protect your privacy in Snapchat?

 Going forward, it is important to limit access to your Snapchat feed to people who you know and trust.
 This is an alien concept for many people today who have grown up with “Influencer” culture and an assumption that more followers and more viewers are always better.
 When it comes to your most private material, though, that isn’t true.
-If you don’t mind that kind of material being public, then that’s fine – that’s your choice.
-If you do want to restrict it, you need to restrict your Snapchat.
-Here are some steps to take to do that.
+If you don’t mind that kind of material being public, then that’s fine—that’s your choice.
+If you do want to restrict it, you need to limit your Snapchat actions and control who can view them.
+Here are some steps you can take to protect your Privacy on Snapchat.

 - Set your account privacy option to Friends Only.
 This means that only your mutually-declared friends can see your postings.